NixOS/nixpkgs/pkgs/README.md

 Each new package has a cost for the maintainers, Hydra and users downloading Nixpkgs.
 Before adding a new package, please consider the following questions:
-* Does the package have a release?
+* Is the package ready for general use?
+For example, if the author(s) is/are working towards the first release, it is probably too early.
 * How realistic is it that it will be used by other people?
 * Are you going to maintain the package?

 If any of these questions' answer is no, then you should probably not add the package.
+This is a general framework of understanding and exceptions might apply.

 ---